hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 Non-goals are:

 - support any kind of pruning for streaming jobs.
 It may be considered to do later, but now it is not a case.
-- support migration-tolerance for member and processor pruning.
+- special support migration-tolerance for member and processor pruning.
+If the migration happens when the job is starting, it will be running suboptimally, because it may fetch data from other members - same behavior as we have currently.
 - support local index scan.
+Index scan is not supported in pure Jet, only SQL has dedicated processor for that.

 ## Technical Design